 You might be here because something feels a little different lately.

-Perhaps your teen has been withdrawing, struggling with friendships, questioning their identity, or feeling easily overwhelmed, anxious, or low in mood.
-You may notice shutdowns, irritability, or moments of anger — often in ways that feel unpredictable or hard to understand.
+Perhaps your teen is withdrawing, struggling with friendships, feeling overwhelmed, anxious, or low in mood.
+You might notice shutdowns, irritability, or moments of anger that feel hard to understand.

 Adolescence is a big time — identity, independence, peer relationships, academic pressure, and emotional regulation are all developing at once.
 Layer in neurodivergence, learning differences, sensory needs, or executive function challenges, and it can feel overwhelming for both teens and parents.